alexrudall/ruby-openai/README.md

 ### Functions

 You can describe and pass in functions and the model will intelligently choose to output a JSON object containing arguments to call those them.
-For example, if you want the model to use your method `get_current_weather` to get the current weather in a given location:
+For example, if you want the model to use your method `get_current_weather` to get the current weather in a given location, see the example below.
+Note that tool_choice is optional, but if you exclude it, the model will choose whether to use the function or not ([see this for more details](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_call_functions_with_chat_models.ipynb)).

 ```ruby

 def get_current_weather(location:, unit: "fahrenheit")
   # use a weather api to fetch weather
 end